PrimaMateria/blog/primamateria-blog/content/neovim-nix.md

 snippets.
 For the demonstration purposes this is enough.

 To test, since we don't have completion set up, we can just open our `test.ts` and run `:UltisnipsEdit`.
-It should open the snippet file in the nix store (`<c-g>` to see the current file path).
-Originally, you could edit the file like that, but files in nix store are read-only, so you need to modify the snippet file you created in Ultisnips directory.
+It should open the snippet file in the Nix store (`<c-g>` to see the current file path).
+Originally, you could edit the file like that, but files in Nix store are read-only, so you need to modify the snippet file you created in Ultisnips directory.

 {{ end() }}